 Because AI Architecture does Not Include a Mind, Body, Soul, Spirit or Emotions

-Does not know what is best for them— even when there is no openly declared hostile intent.
+Does not know what is best for them— even when there is no openly declared hostile intent toward the individual.

 Pressure to comply, conform and go along with the system’s (human or AI) perceptions and conclusions.